 The Malta Individual Investor Programme

 Also set to undergo a major overhaul is Malta’s Programme, which is nearing its cap of 1,800 successful main applicants.
-The Malta Individual Investor Programme Agency announced that citizenship applications will cease on 30 September 2020, after which time the Individual Investor Programme (IIP) will be replaced by an altogether new programme.
+The Malta Individual Investor Programme Agency announced that citizenship applications will cease on 30 September 2020, after which time the Individual Investor Programme (IIP) will be replaced by an altogether new offering.

 The Vanuatu Development Support Programme

 Recent reports indicate that Vanuatu will become the first jurisdiction whose citizenship by investment programme will accept applications from stateless persons.
 Antigua and Barbuda had previously announced that it would be exploring the feasibility of accepting stateless applicants under its Citizenship by Investment Programme back in March – no further update has since been provided, however.

 If you wish to receive tailored advice as to which CBI programme is suitable for you, please contact CS Global Partners.